solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

--   [User-scheduled service maintenance:] Flexible Server allows database administrators to set a day of the week and a time for Azure to perform service maintenance and upgrades.
+-   [User-scheduled service maintenance:] Flexible Server allows database administrators to set a day of the week and a time for Azure to perform service maintenance and upgrades, **per server**.
     Providing notifications five days before a planned maintenance event, Flexible Server caters to the needs of IT operations personnel.

+    ![][8]

 -   [Network security:] Applications access Flexible Server through the public Internet (though access is governed by firewall ACLs), or